UnsupportedCallbackException/renting-apartment/README.md

 Thus, you can build a psychological portrait about the landlord and about habitants that he/she expects in her apartment.

-If you like the apartment and thinking of taking it, do not hesitate - write **the cheque of serious intentions**.
+If you like the apartment and thinking of taking it, do not hesitate - write **the check of serious intentions**.
 Usually, it is a payment for the first month.
 You are doing it for the owner to stop the search of other habitants to make sure that it won't be gone to other people in several hours.
 I'm not kidding about this part.
 The apartment search is very competitive, especially in central districts around Tel Aviv.
 The next candidate, who comes after you to see the apartment, might take it.
 If the owner offers you to sign the contract right away, do **NOT** do it.
-The cheque of intention should be enough to show that you are serious.
+The check of intention should be enough to show that you are serious.
 Take a copy of lease contract to study at home.

 ## Dictionary